PredatorCZ/Spike/README.md

 Classes:

-- t_Flags: base class for managing bit flags
+- esFlags: can use enumeration class as bit flags
-- EnumFlags : uses enumeration as bit flags
+- EnumFlags : compatibility typedef of esFlags
 - esEnum : enum with explicit size

 ### halfFloat